-Table 6: LWC, Archaeological Sites and Standing Structures within 1-mile of the APE.
+Table 6: LWC, Archaeological Sites and Standing Structures within 1-mile of the APE

 Throughout the Ward Creek reach APE a cultural resources reconnaissance survey was conducted (Hinks et al.1990, LDOA Report # 22-1467).
 No historic properties were recorded within the APE.
-The four proposed staging areas, as well as the one access area, will be investigated for the presence of cultural resources and the findings utilized to consult with the LA SHPO and appropriate federally-recognized tribes prior to release of the final EA and FONSI.
+The four proposed staging areas, as well as the one access area, will be investigated for the presence of cultural resources and the findings utilized to consult with the LA SHPO and appropriate federally-recognized tribes prior to release of the final EA and FONSI, see Environmental Commitments in Section 7.